gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 received shall be silently discarded.

-- When the Crypto Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED and in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an
+- When the Crypto Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an